Stanislav-B/AGROP-software-application/README.md

-# AGROP-Java-applet
+# AGROP-software-application
-Software application

-This repository contains the Java applet, which is a part of the paper entitled "Choquet integrals based on conditional aggregation operators, Java applet" submitted to the journal Journal of Applied Mathematics and Computing.
+This repository contains the software application, which is a part of the paper entitled "Choquet integrals based on conditional aggregation operators, software application".

 Authored by